balancer/docs/docs/reference/contracts/apis/managed.md

 emits AllowlistAddressRemoved(address indexed member)
 ```

 Removes an address, `member`, from the LP allowlist.
+Any `member` who has joined a pool and is later removed from the LP allowlist is still able to exit.
 This is a permissioned function that can only be called by an authorized address set by the `owner`.
 Implemented in `ManagedPoolSettings`.

 ### `setMustAllowlistLPs`